ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 In some profiles of ACE, it is possible for C and the RS to use public authentication credentials.
 Depending on the specific profile, the access token request and response exchanged between C and the AS can specify those authentication credentials as transported by value or instead identified by reference.
 For instance, this is the case in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}} and in the DTLS profile {{RFC9202}} as extended in {{I-D.ietf-ace-authcred-dtls-profile}}.

-At some point, the AS (C) might become unable to use a credential identifier as a reference for accessing the authentication credential of C (of the RS) obtained earlier, e.g., due to having deleted the credential from the local storage.
+At some point, the AS (C) might become unable to use a credential identifier as a reference for accessing the authentication credential of C (of the RS) obtained earlier, e.g., due to having deleted the credential from its local storage.
 This can prevent the AS (C) from successfully processing an incoming access token request (response) that specifies the authentication credential of C (of the RS) as identified by reference.
 Ultimately, this can prevent the AS from issuing an access token and C from securely accessing protected resources at the RS.

 Conversely, unbeknown to the AS, C might already be storing the authentication credential of the RS when sending the access token request.
 In such a situation, the AS would specify the authentication credential of the RS by value in the access token response.
 However, it would be sufficient for C that the response specified the credential of the RS as identified by reference, or even that the response omitted the credential altogether.